barretodavid/google-apps-script-starter/README.md

 # Google Apps Script Starter

-Starter kit to develop Google Apps Script projects.
+Starter kit to develop bound scripts on Google Sheets using Google Apps Script with Typescript.

+The code on this project is explained in detail in the following [blog post](https://david-barreto.com/google-app-script-local-development-tutorial/).

+Instructions to use this starter kit for your own Google Spreadsheet:

 1. Download the starter